Microsoft releases 'refined' Windows, revs up developers

-SAN FRANCISCO/SEATTLE (Reuters) - Microsoft Corp released a test version of its Windows 8.1 software on Wednesday, bringing back the “start” button and adding a host of features it hopes will appeal to users, while spurring developers into writing more applications for it.
+SAN FRANCISCO, June 26 (Reuters) - Microsoft Corp released a test version of its Windows 8.1 software on Wednesday, bringing back the ‘start’ button and adding a host of features it hopes will appeal to users, while spurring developers into writing more applications for it.

 “Since we announced and shipped Windows 8, suffice it to say, we pushed boldly and yet what we found was we got a lot of feedback from users of those millions of desktop applications,” said Microsoft Chief Executive Steve Ballmer, opening the company’s annual developer conference in San Francisco.